-The Service Worker Cookbook is a collection of working, practical examples of using service workers in modern web apps.
+The Service Worker Cookbook is a collection of working, practical examples of using service workers in modern web sites.

 Tip: Open your Developer Tools console to view